 - Encourage them to repeat back to someone important information they need to remember.

 Most importantly, when communicating with someone who has dementia, try to include them, try not to patronise and do not talk about them as if they are not there.
 To enhance your interaction, ensure that you respect their feelings and help them maintain their own identity.

-The Butterfly Scheme at Hull and East Yorkshire Hospitals is used to easily identify people with dementia, in order to support them in the best possible way.
+The Butterfly Scheme at Hull University Teaching Hospitals NHS Trust is used to easily identify people with dementia, in order to support them in the best possible way.

 - With the patient’s consent, or if deemed in their best interest (if they are unable to consent), a symbol of a butterfly is placed above the patient’s bed so that staff can offer specific support.

 - A carer sheet is placed at the end of the bed and with the family’s support, personal information is collected so that the specific needs of the patient are identified and met.
 This information also helps the staff to have meaningful conversations with the person who has dementia.

 - The Butterfly Scheme provides all staff with training to enhance their skills in helping people who have dementia.